lmorg/murex/README.md

 1. [GUIDE.syntax.md] - this is recommended first as it gives an overview if the shell scripting languages syntax and data types.

 2. [GUIDE.control-structures.md] - this will list how to use if statements and iteration like for loops.

-3. [GUIDE.builtin-functions.md] - lastly this will list some of the built- in functions available for this shell.
+3. [GUIDE.builtin-functions.md] - lastly this will list some of the builtin functions available for this shell.